Contributing to TDP

 Branch organization

-We will do our best to keep the main branch in good shape, with tests passing at all times.
-The objective is to preserve the main branch in a releasable state.
+branch in a releasable state.
 But in order to move fast, we will make API changes that your application might not be compatible with.
 We recommend that you use the latest stable version of TDP.

-If you send a pull request, please do it against the main branch.
+branch.
 We maintain stable branches for major versions separately but we don’t accept pull requests to them directly.
-Instead, we cherry-pick non-breaking changes from main to the latest stable major version.
+Instead, we cherry-pick non-breaking changes from main

 Semantic versioning